MirunaPislar/Sarcasm-Detection/README.md

 ## License

-The source code and all my pretrained models are licensed under the MIT license.
+The source code and all my pre-trained models are licensed under the MIT license.

 ## References